 Fear takes us further than we want to go and keeps us longer than we want to stay.

 Fears underline almost all emotions, disappointment, sadness, motivation, anger, even getting angry.
 Because it dominates our lives, this list is 5 ways to kill that FEAR.

 It was the impetus to produce my latest film & eBook NO FEAR: A Simple Guide to Mental Toughness.

 1) KNOW THE SOURCE-

-If we can’t identify where the fear is coming from or what it is about, how can we possibly begin to challenge it?
-One way or another, fear stems from the belief that “it” won’t work out how I want it to.
+If we can’t identify where the fright is coming from or what it is about, how can we possibly begin to challenge it?
+One way or another, our fears stem from the belief that “it” won’t work out how I want it to.

 Romans 8:1 states, there is no condemnation to those in Christ Jesus.
 If you believe in that verse, then any thoughts of fear, self-ridicule, or not being good enough are certainly not from God, the source is coming from someplace else.